U-M Dropbox

 Leave Smart Sync settings at “Online only”

-The Dropbox app has a Smart Sync feature that is on by default.
-Your files do not actually reside on your computer unless you are currently working on them.
+The Dropbox application has a Smart Sync feature that is on by default.
+Your files do not actually reside on your computer unless you open or modify them.
 We urge you not to change this setting as you may inadvertently download sensitive data to your desktop which is against university security policies.
 You could also fill up your hard drive with your Dropbox files if you sync them locally.
 Smart Sync settings - leave default

 Clinics